Decommission Aged Hardware

 Decommissioning is non-disruptive

-Removing a decommissioned server pool requires restarting all AIStor nodes in the deployment at around the same time.
+Removing a decommissioned server pool requires restarting all MinIO AIStor nodes in the deployment at around the same time.

 MinIO strongly recommends restarting all Object Store processes in a deployment simultaneously.
-AIStor operations are atomic and strictly consistent.
+MinIO AIStor operations are atomic and strictly consistent.
 As such the restart procedure is non-disruptive to applications and ongoing operations.

 Do not perform “rolling” (that is, one node at a time) restarts.

-Decommissioning ignores expired objects and trailing Decommissioning ignores objects where the only remaining version is a DeleteMarker
+Decommissioning ignores objects where the only remaining version is a DeleteMarker.

 This avoids creating empty metadata on the remaining server pool(s) for objects that are effectively fully deleted.